-Who's your favorite collegiate mascot?
-Naming your selection could land you 4 tickets to WVU's matchup against Oklahoma on Wednesday, February 5th.
-Like our page, share this post with your friends, and comment with your favorite mascot for a chance to win.
-The winner will be announced on Monday, February 3rd.
+Who's your favorite Pirates player of all time?
+Naming your selection could land you 4 tickets to the Opening Day match-up against the Chicago Cubs on Monday, March 31st at 1:05 p.m.
+Like our page, share this post with your friends, and comment with your favorite player for a chance to win.
+The winner will be announced on Friday, March 28th.
 Good luck - we can't wait to hear your selections!
-For rules pertaining to all of our contests, please find them here .